DIGGSml/MWD_Measurment_While_Drilling/README.md

 ## Overview

-Measurement While Drilling (MWD) is a technique used in drilling operations to provide real-time data about the wellbore, including direction, inclination, and other parameters.
+Measurement While Drilling (MWD) is a technique used in drilling operations to provide real-time data about the borehole, including direction, inclination, and other parameters.
 This repository contains an example of raw MWD data obtained during a drilling operation, along with its conversion into the DIGGS format.

 ## Contents